-When adding eggs, you’ll start with raw eggs yolks, and you can add these right to bowls of soup.
+When adding eggs, Dr. Natasha says to start with raw eggs yolks, and you can add these right to bowls of soup.
 Carefully separate the yolk from the white.

-Start with one egg yolk per day, and gradually increase until you’re having one egg yolk with each cup of meat stock and each bowl of soup.
-If you suspect an allergy or sensitivity to eggs, do the skin sensitivity test before adding them.
+Dr. Natasha recommends starting with one egg yolk per day, and gradually increasing until you’re having one egg yolk with each cup of meat stock and each bowl of soup.
+If you suspect an allergy or sensitivity to eggs, she says to do the skin sensitivity test before adding them.

 I personally found it easiest to add the egg yolks to bowls of blended soup.
 That way, you can stir them right in, and you don’t really even realize you’re eating them.

-If your body is doing well with the raw egg yolks, switch to soft boiled eggs, where the white is cooked and the yolk is soft.
+If your body is doing well with the raw egg yolks, Dr. Natasha says you can switch to soft boiled eggs, where the white is cooked and the yolk is soft.
 Boil eggs for 5 minutes to get soft boiled eggs.
 Again, add these right to bowls of soup.

 Dr. Natasha Campbell McBride says that there is no limit to the amount of egg yolks eaten per day.
 They take almost no effort for the body to digest them, so they are a quick and dense source of important nutrients.